Hold Your Man: Production

+Writer Anita Loos also had an extended working relationship with Harlow.
+Hold Your Man was the second of five films they made together, their first being Red-Headed Woman (1932), then The Girl from Missouri (1934), Riffraff (1936), Saratoga (1937).

 Barbara Barondess said Gable, "wasn't the most gracious gentleman I had ever met.
 One day as I was walking to the lot, he caught up with me and with his false teeth flashing said, 'Hey Barbara, are you blonde all over?'
 I managed to suppress an urge to tell him off and simply said, 'That depends.
 But you will never find out.'"

 Response

 Critics were aware that the studio was trying to have its cake and eat it too, by presenting scandalous behavior early in the film, which is then justified by the punishment the characters are made to suffer later on—a pattern that would become endemic under the Production Code.
 The film critic for Variety wrote, "earlier sequences have plenty of ginger, but the torrid details are handled with the utmost discretion while conveying a maximum of effect." and Frank Nugent in The New York Times wrote, "The sudden transition from hard-boiled wisecracking romance to sentimental penitence provides a jolt."

 Nevertheless, the critics praised Harlow and Gable, and the film was a smashing box office success, grossing $1.1 million ($654,000 in the US and Canada and $419,000 elsewhere) on a budget of $260,000—a profit of $433,000.

 Harlow was well on her way to being the biggest star in Hollywood, and her next picture, Bombshell (1933), would not even need a male star to carry the film.